 M’s views on marketing

 The marketing landscape today is more expansive than ever and it continues to get broader, as new marketing tools, marketing channels, and technologies emerge.
 In addition, there is more information available about the workings of the human mind, human behavior studies and advanced technologies.
 With all this also comes a great bit of confusion for not only the marketers, but for everyone within the organization.
-Almost everyone has a different view of what marketing is about and what it should be doing, from executives to even between marketers.
-Therefore, in general, marketing has become so ambiguous that it has unfortunately become less effective in its function.
+Almost everyone has a different view of what marketing is about and what it should be doing, from executives, human resources, to even between marketers.

-It does not help of course, that many marketers unfortunately don't fully understand the business of marketing.
-They don't know the marketing mix, the ever-expanding marketing disciplines and instruments, key differences between brand and call-to-action activities, the difference between strategy and tactic, business metrics, strategic leadership, etc. There are many reasons for this: education, training, interests, experience, rapid diversification of channels, leadership skills, etc. And of course many business leaders don't really know or understand what marketing really is and what it can do.
+It does not help of course, that there are so many more options available and so many view points about the business of marketing.
+Many are not familiar with the marketing mix, the ever-expanding marketing disciplines and instruments, key differences between brand and call-to-action activities, the difference between strategy and tactic, business metrics, strategic leadership, etc. There are many reasons for this: education, training, interests, experience, rapid diversification of channels, leadership skills, etc.

 With an endless flow of new and complex information, coming from various sources and constantly changing, it is "horizontalists" who are able to best make sense of it all and pick the best possible courses.
 Generalism is not simply a nice-to-have any more; it is essential that someone focuses on everything.
 They are the ones that value diversity, know the world beyond their plate and observe and understand how things interact.
 These horizontal marketers are leaders that work with the vertical specialists to best utilize today's marketing capabilities to strategically achieve innovative and sustainable results for their organizations.